alex/what-happens-when/README.rst

 TLS handshake
 -------------
+During the TLS handshake process, the client (your browser) and the server agree on a set of cryptographic protocols to use for encrypting the data that will be transmitted between them.
+The TLS handshake process involves several steps:

 * The client computer sends a ``ClientHello`` message to the server with its Transport Layer Security (TLS) version, list of cipher algorithms and compression methods available.